Hypermobility Syndromes: Marfan's, Ehlers-Danlos

 Patients should undergo transesophageal echocardiography at diagnosis and again at 6 months to determine aortic root and ascending aortic diameters and their rates of dilatation.
 Annual echocardiography should be performed in adults with stable aortic root dilatation < 45 mm.
 Once aortic root diameter reaches 45 mm, echocardiographic screening should occur more frequently, such as every 6 months.

 More frequent echocardiography should also be performed in the setting of rapid aortic enlargement (≥ 5 mm/year), valvular dysfunction, or cardiomyopathy.
 Adults with several consecutive normal echocardiograms can space out their screening to every 2-3 years.
+Mitral valve prolapse and left ventricular dysfunction can be also observed in MFS patients.

 It should be kept in mind that echocardiography measures the internal aortic diameter whereas CT and MR measure the external aortic diameter.
 Therefore, measurements taken by CT or MR tend to be 2 to 4 mm larger than those taken by echocardiography.